Bradley Fighting Vehicle: Primary

 The Bradley is equipped with the 25 mm M242 Bushmaster as its main weapon.
 The M242 is a single-barrel chain gun with an integrated dual-feed mechanism and remote feed selection.
 The cannon carries 300 rounds of ammunition in two ready boxes (one of 70 rounds, the other of 230 rounds), with an extra 600 rounds in storage for the M2 Infantry Fighting Vehicle variant or 1,200 stowed rounds for the M3 Cavalry Fighting Vehicle variant.
 The two ready-boxes allow a selectable mix of rounds, such as the M791 APDS-T (Armor-Piercing Discarding Sabot (with) Tracer) and M792 HEI-T (High Explosive Incendiary (with) Tracer) rounds.
 The tungsten APDS-T rounds proved effective in Desert Storm, capable of knocking out many Iraqi vehicles, including several T-55 tanks.

-Subsequent ammunition developments resulted in the M919 APFSDS-T (Armour-piercing fin-stabilized discarding sabot (with) tracer) round containing a finned depleted uranium penetrator similar in concept to armor-piercing munitions used in modern tanks.
+Subsequent ammunition developments resulted in the M919 APFSDS-T (armor-piercing fin-stabilized discarding sabot (with) tracer) round containing a finned depleted uranium penetrator similar in concept to armor-piercing munitions used in modern tanks.
 The M919 was used in combat during the 2003 invasion phase of Operation Iraqi Freedom.

 Secondary

-An M240C medium machine gun is mounted coaxially to the M242, with 2,200 rounds of 7.62x51 mm ammunition.
-For engaging heavier targets, such as acting in an anti-tank fashion, the Bradley carries a TOW missile system.
+An M240C medium machine gun is mounted coaxially to the M242, with 2,200 rounds of 7.62×51mm ammunition.
+For engaging heavier targets, such as acting as an anti-tank gun, the Bradley carries a TOW missile system.
 This was modified to fire TOW II missiles from the M2A1 model onward.
 M2 infantry Bradleys have firing ports for M231 Firing Port Weapons (FPWs), providing a means for the occupants to fire from within the vehicle and replacing the top-side gunners on the M113-based Armored Cavalry Assault Vehicles, although the M231 is rarely employed.

 Initial variants had six ports, but the side ports were plated over with the armor configuration on the A2 and A3 variants, leaving only the two rear-facing mounts in the loading ramp.
 No versions of the M3 CFV carry firing port weapons.
 Early versions had all six firing port mounts fitted and plated over.
 Newer versions retain the two ramp-mounted firing ports, though plated over.

 Countermeasures

 The use of aluminum armor and the storage of large quantities of ammunition in the vehicle initially raised questions about its combat survivability.
 Spaced laminate belts and high-hardness steel skirts have been added to improve the side protection of later versions, while overall weight was increased to 33 tons.

-All versions are equipped with two four-barreled smoke grenade launchers on the front of the turret for creating defensive smoke screens, which can also be loaded with chaff and flares.
+All versions are equipped with two four-barreled M257 smoke grenade launchers on the front of the turret for creating defensive smoke screens, which can also be loaded with chaff and flares.